We are Inside YOUR Office:

 If you do what matters, the rhythm will set in and things will start becoming better.

 Hey!
-Come back here, let’s move on the second habit.
+Come back here, let’s move on to the second habit.

 NOT HAVING A PLAN